scribbletune/scribbletune.com/_pages/random-chords.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/872748478&color=%23080404&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false"></iframe>
 <br>
 If you do not want to write code OR are not a JavaScript programmer, then simply use this UI to generate and download MIDI files right from your browser.

+<em>Please note: The audio is generated using your browser's capability to produce sound, hence the quality cannot be compared to a synth running in a DAW!
+Download the MIDI file to try it in your DAW.</em>
 <section class="flex pad">
   <div>
     <h6>Root</h6>